By Michael Schmidt

 US Ambassador to the United Nations Linda Thomas-Greenfield addresses the UN General Assembly meeting on the “temporarily occupied territories of Ukraine” marking the second anniversary of the Russian invasion, at the UN Headquarters in New York City in February 2024.
 Photo: Yuki Iwamura / AFP

 By and large, everyone works on contract, and salaried positions are rare, but staff transfer between UN agencies every two to three years; this in turn means that staff circulate in a large pool and can shift into new fields with zero relevant expertise.
-In some cases, this has led to mission creep into areas in which the UNDP has very little experience, especially disaster relief and peacebuilding in conflict zones, where the physical chaos created more opportunities for fiscal chaos and corruption.
+In some cases this has led to mission creep into areas in which the UNDP has very little experience, especially disaster relief and peace-building in conflict zones where the physical chaos created more opportunities for fiscal chaos and corruption.

 Members of the UN Security Council vote at a UN Security Council meeting over North Korea’s new sanctions on September 11, 2017 at the UN Headquarters in New York.
 Photo: Kena Betancur / AFP